by Matt Clarke

 The report, released in June 2016, noted that 90% of all judicial cases in the United States are heard by state court judges, and that “for most individuals and organizations, state courts are the ‘law’ for all effective purposes.”
 George and Yoon reported that “women comprise roughly one-half of the U.S. population and one-half of American law students [but] less than one-third of state judges are women.”

 According to Prof. George, “We need a judiciary that reflects the population and we do not have it right now.
-A state court judge has tremendous power and discretion in resolving cases ... [and] is not only the most significant person resolving thousands of legal disputes that directly impact everyday Americans, they are often the only ...
+A state court judge has tremendous power and discretion in resolving cases ... [and] is not only the most significant person resolving thousands of legal disputes that directly impact everyday Americans, they ...

 by Lonnie Burton